 Students are introduced to research and data analysis in the behavioural sciences.
-The course covers graphing and tabulation of data, central tendency and variability, standard scores, correlation and regression, confidence interval, power and effect size, z-test, t-test, and analysis of variance.
-Prerequisites: PSYC 103 and PSYC 104; MATH 101 is highly recommended.
-Completion of 12 courses.
+The course covers graphing and tabulation of data, central tendency and variability, standard scores, correlation and regression, confidence interval, power and effect size, z-test, t-test and analysis of variance.
+Prerequisites: PSYC 103 and PSYC 104; any MATH 1XX course available at UCW is highly recommended.

-PUBR 300 (3)-Public Relations in Practice and Theory
+PUBR 300 (3)-Public Relations in Practice & Theory